molpopgen/fwdpy/docs/plugins.rst

    //The data_t is passed is as a non-const reference. double(*)(const diploid_t &, const gcont_t &, const mcont_t &, data_t &)

-Stateful models are more complex to work with.
+Stateful models are more complex to work with, and are implemented in terms of the C++ **template** class singlepop_fitness_data.

+The file snodrift.pyx that comes with `fwdpy_plugins <http://github.com/molpopgen/fwdpy_plugins>`_ shows an example of implementing a stateful fitness scheme.

 Examples
 '''''''''''''''''''''''''